 Meet our Fellows

-Our training program in its third year, currently supports seven pre-doctoral graduate students annually through parent and supplemental diversity grants.
+Our training program in its fourth year and currently supports four pre-doctoral graduate students annually.

 Godwin Dzidotor